Margat/Tech-Wizards/README.md

 ### Contribution guidelines ###

 * Completed tasks
-/nCreate Homepage with navbar and image (Homepage) by Margat Create ERD (Database) by Conorbros
+1. Create Homepage with navbar and image (Homepage) by Margat
+2. Create ERD (Database) by Conorbros
-Create tables for (Database) by Ethra
+3. Create tables for (Database) by Ethra
 * Writing tests

 * Code review